explaingit

 TLDR

-A hand-curated directory of the best Node.js packages, tools, and learning resources organized by category to help developers find quality solutions quickly.
+A hand-curated directory of the best Node.js libraries and learning resources organized by category, so you can quickly find the right tool for any Node.js project without wading through noise.

 Mindmap